LoopKit/loopdocs/docs/browser/intro-summary.md

 * [How to Build the *Loop* App With a Web Browser](https://www.youtube.com/watch?v=kiu5ho0MTW8){: target="_blank" }

+> Do not decide to uncheck the box for Near Field Communications in the Identifer for `Loop` - that is required to build for version 3.4.x and newer.

 Click in the comments for a full index of topics.
 If you have issues with a particular section, use the index to advance to the relevant part of the video.
 Subtitles are in English.
 You can choose a different language but the automatic translation feature may provide translations that are not completely accurate.

 ### The Detailed Version